Applicants must hold or obtain the following minimum qualifications before the Faculty will give consideration to admission:

 a) By taking the Internet-based Test of English as a Foreign Language (TOEFL iBT) and obtaining a score of at least 86* (with no section less than 20*).
 When requesting that official test results are forwarded to the University of Calgary, indicate the institution code 0813 and the code appropriate to the graduate program, as listed on the TOEFL website.

-b) By taking the Academic version of the International English Language Testing System (IELTS) and obtaining a minimum score of 6.5* (with no section less than 6.0*).
+b) By taking the Academic version of the International English Language Testing System (IELTS) (in person at an approved testing centre) and obtaining a minimum score of 6.5* (with no section less than 6.0*).

 c) By successfully completing the University of Calgary Academic Communication Certificate (ACC) and achieving a minimum grade of "B+" in each course*.